Coker, Jacob Kehinde

 Subsequently, a series of resolutions and counter-resolutions were passed.
 By 1937, those who did not like the merger with the U.N.A. gained the upper hand and did not allow the meetings of the African Communion to be held in the African Church Cathedral, Lagos.
 The groups pressured the African Church General Committee to pass a resolution on April 9th, 1937: "That the mixture of African Church ministers and U.N.A. ministers in a chancel cannot be possible."
 By this time, Coker had known that the African lay presidency which he had held for some years had been torn out of his hand.
 Bishop N. A. Onatolu, Ven.
 E. D. Sodeinde and Primate J .S.
 Williams who were all natives of Egba like Coker, became very bitter against Coker.
 During the crisis, Coker was specially supported by his numerous church members and friends in the Agege, Abeokuta, Ekiti and Akoko Districts of the African Church.
 It was this solid support that made it impossible for Bishop J. A. Lakeru, Bishop Onatolu and Ven E. D. Sodeinde to get him expelled from the church.
-The members supportive of Coker saw him as a church leader who, by giving them cocoa seeds, provided concrete things to improve their economic status.
+The members supportive of Coker saw him as a church leader who, by giving them cocoa seeds, provided concrete things to improve their material status.

 Evaluation and Conclusion of Coker's Life and Ministry